ksu-cs-textbooks/cis526/content/00-forward/_index.md

 +++
-title = "Introduction"
+title = "CIS 526 Course Information"
 date = 2018-08-24T10:53:05-05:00
-weight = 5
+weight = 1
 chapter = true
 pre = "<b>0. </b>"
 +++

-### Chapter 0
+### Forward

-# INTRODUCTION

-Course Introductory Material for CIS 526 Online
+# CIS 526 Course Information

+Getting Oriented

+{{% notice noiframe %}}
+This textbook was authored for the **CIS 526 - Web Application Development** course at Kansas State University.
+This front matter is specific to that course.
+If you are not enrolled in the course, please disregard this section.
+{{% /notice %}}